The List of Metallica Albums in Order of Release Date

 12. The Struggle Within

-Metallica’s self-titled album, commonly referred to as the “Black Album,” was released in 1991.
-It marked a significant turning point in the band’s career, showcasing a shift towards a more mainstream sound while still retaining their heavy metal roots.
-The album featured iconic tracks such as “Enter Sandman,” “Sad But True,” and “Nothing Else Matters,” which became instant classics.
-With its powerful riffs, memorable hooks, and introspective lyrics, Metallica’s self-titled album remains one of the band’s most successful and influential releases, solidifying their status as one of the greatest metal bands of all time.
+The Metallica came out with a self-titled album, more commonly known as the “Black Album,” in the year 1991.
+It was a career-defining moment for this band as it started changing things around by venturing more into mainstream music without losing its heavy metal touch.
+This album included the classic tracks “Enter Sandman,” “Sad But True,” and “Nothing Else Matters.”.
+Heavy riffs, professional hooks, and introspective lyrics make Metallica’s self-titled album one of the most famous and influential works ever issued by the band, which finally cemented their position as one of the greatest heavy metal bands of all time.

 6. Load (1996)